History of Albanian football: 2024 WAFF U-19 Championship

 Lebanon, Iraq and Jordan.
-In their debut match Albania were able to beat Lebanon with an score of 2–0 with goals from Krasniqi and Jordi Jaku.
+In their debut match Albania were able to beat Lebanon with a score of 2–0 with goals from Krasniqi and Jordi Jaku.
 Against Iraq Albania were able to secure a 1–1 draw.
 But in the decisive match against Jordan, Albania would lose 3–0 in total missing out close on the Semifinals.
 This would be the first time that Albania took place in an intercontinental tournament in their history.